Am I Eligible for Social Security Disability Benefits?

 Applying for Social Security Disability (SSD) benefits is a long and confusing process.
 Before diving into your application, there are a few things you should consider to determine if you are eligible to receive benefits.

-If you find that you are eligible to apply and your claim is denied, contact our experienced team of disability benefits lawyers for help appealing your claim.
+If you find that you are eligible to apply and your claim is denied, contact one of our leading disability benefits lawyers in Phoenix for help appealing your claim.
 We have years of experience working through the Social Security Administrations (SSA) processes and can help you present a strong appeal to get your claim approved.

 Call 1-800-503-2000 to get started.

 When applying for benefits, Social Security will use both medical and non-medical criteria to evaluate your claim and determine your eligibility.

 The first step in processing a disability benefits claim is to determine if the applicant meets the non-medical requirements for either SSD or SSI.
 If you do not meet these requirements, you will receive a technical denial.

 To qualify for SSD, you have to have worked a job that paid into Social Security and you must earn less than a certain amount of money each month.

 SSI, on the other hand, is need-based and requires that the applicant not have income that exceeds a certain amount each month.

 Proving a Disability

 Social Security only pays for total disability it does not pay for partial or short-term disabilities.
 Its definition of a disability is based on your inability to do work and therefore you must demonstrate that: